- What Causes My Locally Stored Videos to Stutter and Glitch During Playback?

 - Close the browser.

-After you’ve completed the above steps, you can now go ahead and update WideVineCDM:
+After you’ve completed the above steps, update WideVineCDM.
+Here’s how to do it:

 - Launch Chrome.